 - CIVIS focus area

 - 7 – 11 June 2021

 This CIVIS summer school will explore modernist trajectories across Europe and the Mediterranean.
-An intensive 5-day course, it will expose students to a variety of perspectives and help them understand the role transnational connections and dialogues play in (re)shaping modern social and individual civic responsibility though critical readings and discussion, seminars and guest lectures.
-The programme will be delivered by a pool of specialist working in the fields of history, literature, the visual arts, geography, and philosophy.
+An intensive 5-day course will expose students to a variety of perspectives and help them understand the role transnational connections and dialogues play in (re)shaping modern social and individual civic responsibility through critical readings and discussion, seminars and guest lectures.
+The programme will be delivered by a pool of specialist working in the fields of history, literature, visual arts, geography, and philosophy.
 Non-academic experts will also be invited to deliver talks and participate in roundtables with a view to stimulating an awareness of the role of institutional mediators in facilitating cultural transitivity across borders.
 Students will deepen their critical skills through active participation in the seminars and roundtables, as well as visits to local cultural institutions.
 By the end of the course, students will have applied research methodologies and theoretical frameworks to a wide variety of issues across national cultural and political boundaries.

 Programme of the course:

 - Keynote Addresses on exile and migration, and on transmodernity, spatiality and borders